ADotDong/RankBindingSimilarity/README.md

 ### USAGE AND PARAMETERS:

+This package allows the user to run the following command:

 > rankBedSimilarity(n, "/dir/bed1.txt, "/dir/genome_file.txt", "/dir/folder_dir", "jaccard_only", "/dir/output_folder")

 **n** The number of background files generated in order to compute the p-value.
 As the n increases, the p-value will become more reliable, but the user should be aware that this will significantly increase the computing time.
 We have set a default n of 100.